Card(s) of the Day: Thunder: A dangerous card with the power of lightning, Thunder’s main weakness is Shadow.

 In the original, Sakura tells Syaoran that Kero doesn’t have the power to become his true form anymore.
-Syaoran tells her that Keroberos uses the symbol for ‘sun’ in his name, meaning that the powers of Fire and Earth will restore his abilities.
+Syaoran tells her that Kerberos uses the symbol for ‘sun’ in his name, meaning that the powers of Fire and Earth will restore his abilities.
 However, Sakura tells him that she doesn’t have those.

 Later, she explains that she’s been collecting the cards since April and he mocks her for not having collected them all yet….To be honest, he has a point.
-She’s not so much ‘looking’ for clow cards so much as dealing with them when they appear.
+She’s not so much ‘looking’ for Clow cards so much as dealing with them when they appear.

-Toya originally states that the stance Syaoran’s taking is one he’s unfamiliar with.
+Toya originally states that the fighting stance Syaoran’s taking is one he’s unfamiliar with.
 Then he theorizes that it’s a form of Chinese Martial arts.
 In the dub, he just threatens Li.

-Originally, Yuki mentioned he had Nikuman as well as pizza bread and curry bread.
+Originally, Yuki mentioned he had nikuman as well as pizza bread and curry bread.
 In the dub, there’s no mention of what the food is.
 They show shots of it, though, so I guess kids are just supposed to think they’re bread or something.